Canon 200D vs 850D

 |13.||Nikon D3400||Y||mono / mono||-||-||mini||2.0||-||-||Y|

 The 850D is a recent model that features in the current product line-up of Canon.
-In contrast, the 200D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 200D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 200D was succeeded by the Canon 250D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 200D and 850D can be found, respectively, in the Canon 200D Manual (free pdf) or the online Canon 850D Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 200D or the Canon 850D – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.